HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Check job status

-The status of the job can be checked woth the following command:
+The status of the job can be checked with the following command:

 ```
 qstat -u testUser